LauIsaac/ECE434/hw02/README.md

 	Modified last week's etch-a-sketch program to receive inputs from the buttons instead of commands from the console.
 Buttons used the same GPIO pins as listed above.
 Run this new version of the game using ./buttonEtch.py

+## Prof. Yoder's comments

+Which program are your number for?
+Bash, python, c? etch-a-sketch looks good.

+Grade:  7/10